ASP.NET Core Caching Benefits and Overview

-This feature will only work with .NET Core applications targeted for .NET Framework platform.
+This feature will only work with .NET Core applications that target the .NET Framework platform.

-With Microsoft restructuring ASP.NET 5 to ASP.NET Core, NCache has introduced Sessions State Management for ASP.NET Core to provide support with the new architecture.
+With Microsoft restructuring ASP.NET 5 to ASP.NET Core, NCache has introduced Session State Management for ASP.NET Core to provide support with the new architecture.
 NCache provides flexible options to combine sessions with NCache’s enhanced caching capabilities, to boost performance as a whole.
-You can now store the default ASP.NET Core sessions within NCache or use NCache’s Session Management Services through extension methods on the ASP.NET Core modules to create and store custom configured sessions that utilize NCache.
+You can now store the default ASP.NET Core Sessions within NCache or use NCache’s Session State Management services through extension methods on the ASP.NET Core modules to create and store custom configured sessions that utilize NCache.

 NCache Session Properties

 Exclusive Session Locking: NCache Session Management enhances ASP.NET Core Sessions by providing exclusive session locking to avoid deadlock and data integrity being compromised.
-Locking is configurable and by default is off.
+Locking is configurable and by default it is disabled.